xlang-ai/OpenAgents/README.md

 - **Step3:** PR will be merged or iterated after review and discussion.
 Thanks for your contribution!

 For detailed information on how to contribute, we recommend checking [here](https://github.com/xlang-ai/OpenAgents/blob/main/CONTRIBUTING.md) before contribution.

+## 📖 Documentation

+Please check [here](https://docs.xlang.ai) for full documentation, which will be updated to stay on pace with the demo changes and the code release.

 ## 🧙‍Participants